The history of our venues

 This wonderful riverside venue in the City is a Grade II-Listed 19th-century building that was once the largest fish market in the world.
 Today, it’s one of our biggest London events spaces, with a capacity of 2,400 for standing receptions.

-Next to the historic headquarters of the Honourary Artillery Company (HAC) in the City, the Artillery Garden is another sought-after marquee venue with a capacity of 2,400 for standing receptions.
+Next to the historic headquarters of the Honourary Artillery Company (HAC) in the City, City Central is another sought-after marquee venue with a capacity of 2,400 for standing receptions.
 The HAC, one of the world’s oldest military organisations, was chartered in the Tudor era, and the Artillery Garden hosts many other prestigious corporate and sporting events throughout the year.

 Despite being one of our most popular events venues in the City, Austin Friars was originally an Augustinian friary.
 Dating back to the 13th century, this Grade II-Listed building has impressively high ceilings and ornate stained-glass windows, and has enough space to house up to 220 standing guests (140 seated).